enguehard/enguehard.tf/content/_index.md

           description: Math oral exam training for second-year liberal arts undergraduate students.
     design:
       columns: '2'

+  - block: portfolio
+    id: research
+    content:
+      title: Research
+      filters:
+        folders:
+          - project
+      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+      default_button_index: 0
+      # Filter toolbar (optional).
+      # Add or remove as many filters (`filter_button` instances) as you like.
+      # To show all items, set `tag` to "*".
+      # To filter by a specific tag, set `tag` to an existing tag name.
+      # To remove the toolbar, delete the entire `filter_button` block.
+#      buttons:
+#        - name: All
+#          tag: '*'
+#        - name: State Capacity
+#          tag: State Capacity
+#        - name: Other
+#          tag: Demo
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
+      view: list
+      # For Showcase view, flip alternate rows?
+      flip_alt_rows: false

   - block: contact
     id: contact
     content: